unicef/publicgoods-toolkit/readiness.md

 considering more than one when examining an organization or a particular team.
 Of the published models, we find McAffer's in particular is useful because it includes strategic components.
-It accounts for realistic failure modes, and understands that open source readiness will be unevenly distributed in any agency large enough to have multiple teams.
+It accounts for realistic failure modes, and understands that open-source readiness will be unevenly distributed in any agency large enough to have multiple teams.